-- Continue to close out system level FDRs and FAIs. - Continue Quality Assurance (QA) audits on critical USA-based sub-suppliers. - Work with the FRA on closing out remaining waiver requests and open items.

-- Re-baseline Stadler trainset delivery and testing schedule on Caltrain property. - PCEP and Caltrain Management meeting in Salt Lake City.
+- Continue to close out system level FDRs and FAIs. - Work with the FRA on closing out remaining waiver requests and open items. - Re-baseline Stadler trainset delivery and testing schedule on Caltrain property.

 4.2.
 Centralized Equipment Maintenance and Operations Facility Modifications